Marking the end of British Summer Time, the clocks go back in October, giving us an extra hour in bed. But why do the clocks change?

 It’s an ongoing debate that strongly depends on people’s geographical location, occupation and lifestyle.

-Why do the clocks go back on the weekend?
+Why do the clocks go back at the weekend?

-This pattern of change was chosen because it occurs on a Saturday night/Sunday morning and would be the least disruptive option for schools and businesses.
-To maximise the benefit of having extra daylight, it matches the warmest and longest days of the year.
+This pattern of change was chosen because it occurs on a Saturday night/Sunday morning and would therefore be the least disruptive option for schools and businesses.

 Will my phone automatically update the time?

-Most devices with internet connection, such as smart phones, should automatically update themselves.
-However, watches and clocks in cars and kitchens, for example, won't change automatically so make sure you are ready to wind back.
+Most devices with internet connection, such as smartphones, should automatically update.
+However, watches and clocks in cars and kitchens for example may not change automatically, so make sure you are ready to wind back.

-Curator of the Royal Observatory, Louise Devoy, explains what happens here when the clocks change:
+Curator of the Royal Observatory, Louise Devoy, explains what happens in Greenwich when the clocks change: